literallycanvas/literallycanvas.github.com/api/LiterallyCanvas.rst

   :param colorName: ``'background'``, ``'primary'``, or ``'secondary'``
   :param colorValue: Any CSS color

-.. js:function:: update(shape)

-  .. warning:: This function has a bad name.
-Fix it.

-  Render *shape* on top of the current drawing without permanently adding it to the drawing.
-This method is used by tools to show a shape while the user is still creating it.

 .. js:function:: clear()

   Remove all shapes from the drawing.